vasishth/smlp2019/index.md

 The following are confirmed speakers:

-    - Julia Haaf] on modeling individual differences
+    - Julia Haaf, on modeling individual differences
     - Douglas Bates, title to be announced
     - Reinhold Kliegl, title to be announced